Depression Room: The Enemy Within And How To Defeat It

 I’m not suggesting that a house causes depression, or that living in an ugly house will make you depressed.

-The point here is that we can influence our mood by choosing to live in a way that supports our wellbeing, and we can do this without drugs or therapy.
+The point here is that we can influence our mood by choosing to live in a way that supports our well-being, and we can do this without drugs or therapy.

 Watch This Video:

-Treatment For Depression
+Treatment For Depression And Depression Room

 When it’s time to leave your depression treatment facility, you may want to create a plan for sustaining the progress you’ve made.